 Israel should make origin of personal data identifiable

-For Israel, the Commission’s proposal for the exchange of personal data contains the contentious territorial clause.
+For Israel, the Commission’s recommendation for the exchange of personal data contains the contentious territorial clause.
 This could mean that Europol cannot process data from the occupied territories.
 In this case, however, the origin of the data would have to be identified.
 The implementation of this target is now being negotiated by the contracting parties.
-At the end, the police contract must be voted on in the European Parliament.

 Non-recognition of the Occupied Territories also plays an important role in other cooperations.
 In 2014, the EU Commission published fundamental rules on the allocation of EU funds, according to which the territorial clause must always be respected.
 Israel, for example, is one of 14 countries participating in the EU Neighbourhood Initiative (ENI), which is allocating 85 million euros in a first section.
 The programme started as early as 2014, but Israel’s participation was decided by the cabinet only six months ago and finally signed by the relevant ministries.
 These included the Foreign Ministry headed by Tzipi Hotovely and the Ministry of Justice under Ayelet Shaked, both known as strong supporters of settlement policy.